dharaneeshvrd/project-pim/README.md

 - Makes admin's management simple by easing day 2 operations like monitoring, upgrading and managing.
 - Provides end-to-end software lifecycle management operations like [launch](docs/deployer-guide.md#launch), [destroy](docs/deployer-guide.md#destroy), [update-config](docs/deployer-guide.md#update-config), [update-compute](docs/deployer-guide.md#update-config), [rollback](docs/deployer-guide.md#rollback) and [status](docs/deployer-guide.md#status).
 - Provides AI inferencing capability on CPU currently.
 The intent is to provide inferencing-based accelerators available on the platform as and when they become available.
-- PIM currently supports IBMi and Linux operating system environments.
-Support for deploying from AIX will be added at a later date.

 ## PIM Personas
 PIM has 2 personas, namely the builder and the deployer.